-The School reserves the right to discipline students' off campus behavior which substantially disrupts the School's educational process or mission, or threatens the safety or well-being of a Student or Staff member.
-Factors which may be considered in determining whether the behavior warrants discipline include, but are not limited to, the following: (1) whether the behavior created material and substantial disruption to the educational process or the School's mission due to the stress on the individual(s) victimized or the time invested by Staff in dealing with the behavior or its consequences; (2) whether a nexus to on-campus activities exists; (3) whether the behavior creates a substantial interference with a Student's or Staff member's security or right to educate and receive education; (4) whether the behavior invades the privacy of others; or (5) whether any threat is deemed to be a true threat by the administration or Board, using factors and guidelines set out by the courts or by common sense, reasonable person standards.
+Southeast Ohio Classical Academy reserves the right to discipline students' off campus behavior which substantially disrupts the educational process or mission or threatens the safety or well-being of a student or staff member.
+Some factors which may be considered in determining whether the behavior warrants discipline include, but are not limited to, the following: (1) whether behavior created material and substantial disruption to the educational process or the school's mission due to the stress on the individual(s) victimized or the time invested by Staff in dealing with the behavior creates a substantial interference with a student's or staff member's security or right to educate and receive education; (4) whether the behavior invades the privacy of others; or (5) whether any threat is deemed to be a true threat by the administration or Board, using factors and guidelines set out by the courts or by common sense, reasonable person standards.

-Some acts of harassment, intimidation, bullying, and cyber-bullying may be isolated incidents requiring that the school respond appropriately to the individuals committing the acts.
-Other acts may be so serious or part of a larger pattern of harassment, intimidation, bullying, or cyber-bullying that they require a response either in the classroom, School building, or by law enforcement officials.
-Consequences and appropriate remedial actions for students who commit an act of harassment, intimidation, bullying, or cyber-bullying range from positive behavior intervention up to and including suspension or expulsion.
-Due process procedures for suspension and expulsion will be followed, as provided for under R.C.
-3313.66.
-The disciplinary procedures and Code of Conduct of the School shall be followed and shall not infringe on any student's First Amendment rights under the United States Constitution.
+Some acts of harassment, intimidation, bullying and cyber-bullying may be isolated incidents requiring that the school respond appropriately to the individuals committing the acts.
+Other acts may be so serious or part of a larger pattern of harassment, intimidation, bullying or cyberbullying that they require a response either at the classroom, school building or by law enforcement officials.
+Consequences and appropriate remedial actions for students who commit an act of harassment, intimidation, bullying or cyberbullying range from positive behavioral interventions up to and including suspension or expulsion.

-All school personnel, volunteers, and students are required to report prohibited incidents of which they are aware to the Principal or his/her designee.
-All other persons may report prohibited incidents of which they are aware to the Principal or his/her designee.
-Should any School employee, or School official who has authority to institute corrective measures on behalf of the School, receive notice of sexual harassment or allegations of sexual harassment, they shall immediately report it to the Title IX Coordinator.
-Anonymous communications, if necessary, may be made by telephone, electronic mail, or in writing.
-In the case of sexual harassment as defined by Title IX, the School shall follow the School's Title IX Grievance Procedure.
-For all other incidents, the Principal or his/her designee is responsible for determining whether an alleged incident constitutes a violation of this policy.
-In so doing, the Principal or his/her designee shall conduct a prompt and thorough investigation of the reported incident, and prepare a report documenting the prohibited incident that is reported.
-Once an investigation is completed, if the reported incident has been substantiated, the Parent of any Student involved in the prohibited incident shall be notified.
-Semiannually, the Principal will provide the Board President with a written summary of all reported incidents.
-To the extent permitted by R.C.
-3319.321 and the Family Educational Rights and Privacy Act of 1974 (20 U.S.C.
-1232g), Parents have access to any written reports pertaining to the prohibited incident, and, if the School has a website, the School shall post this summary of reported incidents on the School website.
-All School personnel, volunteers, and Students shall be individually immune from liability in a civil action for damages arising from reporting an incident in accordance with this policy promptly and in good faith.
+All school employees, volunteers and students are required to report prohibited incidents of which they are aware to the Principal or his/her designee.
+The Principal or his/her designee is then responsible for determining whether an alleged incident constitutes a violation of this policy.
+In so doing, the Principal or his/her designee shall conduct a prompt, thorough and complete investigation of the reported incident, and prepare a report documenting the prohibited incident that is reported.
+Once an investigation is completed, and the reported incident has been substantiated, the parent or guardian of any student involved in the prohibited incident shall be notified and to the extent permitted by R.C. § 3319.321 and the Family Educational Rights and Privacy Act of 1974 (20 U.S.C.
+1232g) have access to any written reports pertaining to the prohibited incident.
+Southeast Ohio Classical Academy will maintain, via the education management information system, information regarding the number of incidents of harassment of students against other students, in each building and school-wide, that violates this policy.
+All school employees, volunteers and students shall be individually immune from liability in a civil action for damages arising from reporting an incident in accordance with this policy.

-The School prohibits reprisal or retaliation against any victim or person who reports an act of harassment, intimidation, or bullying.
-The consequence and appropriate remedial action for a person who engages in reprisal or retaliation shall be determined by the Principal or his/her designee after consideration of the nature and circumstances of the act, in accordance with School policies and procedures.
+Southeast Ohio Classical Academy prohibits reprisal or retaliation against any victim or person who reports an act of harassment, intimidation or bullying.
+The consequence and appropriate remedial action for a person who engages in reprisal or retaliation shall be determined by the Principal or his/her designee after consideration of the nature and circumstances of the act, in accordance with school policies and procedures.
+Nothing in this policy prohibits a victim from seeking redress under any provision of Ohio law that may apply.